Where Code Shapes Power

 Agenda

-Registration and Underground Exhibits Open
+Underground Exhibits

 Expert Witness War Stories: From the Witness Chair in High-Stakes Technology Battles